tiffaniwilliams/academic-kickstart/content/authors/admin/_index.md

 ---
-role: Teaching Professor and Director of Onramp Programs, Department of Computer Science<br/> <br/> Dean's Fellow in Inclusion, Belonging, and Engagement, Grainger College of Engineering
+role: <p>Teaching Professor and Director of Onramp Programs, Department of Computer Science<p/> <p> Dean's Fellow in Inclusion, Belonging, and Engagement, Grainger College of Engineering </p>
 avatar_filename: avatar.jpg
 organizations:
   - name: University of Illinois at Urbana-Champaign